Georgia Public Broadcasting: Establishing the network

 On May 23, 1960, the University of Georgia signed on WGTV, the second educational television station in Georgia (after Atlanta's WETV, later WPBA, now WABE-TV).
 From 1960 to 1964, in a separate initiative, the Georgia Board of Education launched four educational television stations across the state, aimed at providing in-school instruction.
 This evolved into the Georgia Educational Television Network, which aired Board of Education-produced classes for schools and evening programming from WGTV.
 WGTV moved its transmitter to Stone Mountain in 1969, adding Atlanta to its coverage area.

 In November 1980, Governor George Busbee proposed the consolidation of WGTV with the state's network of transmitters into a new Georgia Public Telecommunications Council and also called for said body to negotiate to buy WETV from the Atlanta Board of Education.
 The Georgia state senate approved the bill, but it stalled in the House of Representatives due to the objections of Athens-area members and those involved with the UGA station.
 After the legislative session ended, Governor Busbee revived the proposal by executive order.
 On January 1, 1982, the new council took operational control of WGTV, and the combined service rebranded as Georgia Public Television; by June 1982, after the expiration of remaining program contracts, WGTV was fully incorporated into the network, and UGA's role was reduced to program supplier.

 Growth into radio

 In February 1985, the GPTC entered into public radio, launching stations serving Macon, Columbus and Valdosta in the first year.
 These formed the nuclei of Peach State Public Radio, which provided the first public radio services to much of Georgia; previously, only Atlanta and Savannah had public stations.
 During the 1980s and 1990s, stations that had been operated by other educational institutions and community groups became affiliated with the network.
 The service was renamed Georgia Public Radio in 2001.

 In 1995, the GPTC began using "Georgia Public Broadcasting" as its corporate name.
-This would eventually become the umbrella title for all GPB operations in early 2004, when GPTV and Georgia Public Radio simultaneously rebranded under the Georgia Public Broadcasting name.
+This would eventually become the umbrella title for all GPB operations in January 2004, when GPTV and Georgia Public Radio simultaneously rebranded under the Georgia Public Broadcasting name.